Stella is a set of tools available to Continuums of Care (CoCs) through the Homelessness Data Exchange (HDX) 2.0.

 - Process Budget and Funding Guide: This document identifies potential costs and resources needed to complete the system modeling process and discusses possible funding source.

 - Template Slides for System Modeling Workgroup Onboarding Meeting | Editable Template Slides: This slide deck is meant to onboard the workgroup to the system modeling purpose, process, and expectations of their role.
 This slide deck should be customized for the specific community process.

 Data Guide: This guide addresses what kinds of data communities will need for the system modeling process, potential data sources, and methodologies.

 Assumptions Guide: This guide to guide describes how to develop data-informed assumptions about the ideal homeless response system for the purposes of system modeling.
 These assumptions include descriptions of the project types needed in an ideal system and how many households will need each combination of project types.

-Stella M User Guide (Coming Soon): This guide provides detailed instructions on how to use Stella Modeling (Stella M) to create models based on the assumptions and data analysis completed by the workgroup.
+Stella M User Guide: This guide provides detailed instructions on how to use Stella M to create models based on the assumptions and data analysis completed by the workgroup.
 The guide explains the calculations and results displayed in Stella M.

 - Stella M Quick Start Guide: A brief introduction to Stella M.

 - Stella M Demonstration Video: A recording of the joint CoC Lead and HMIS Lead and System Administrators call on January 18th, 2023 including a quick recap of system modeling followed by a Stella M demonstration.